 Today is January 24 and the Navigate the Chaos question to consider is “how often are you pursuing perfection?”
+Navigating the chaos and practicing the art of living well never involves being perfect.
 Do not confuse achieving one dream after another for perfection.
 Do not confuse the art of living well with perfection.
 Do not allow yourself to be seduced by the pursuit of perfection.
 Such seduction is a fool’s errand and will often result in a dead end instead of progress.
 As Spanish artist Salvador Dali observed “Have no fear of perfection.
 You’ll never reach it.”
 Why then, do so many parents insist that their children be perfect?
-As a parent, navigating the chaos of raising children and practicing the art of living well requires a deep, clear, and constant understanding that demanding children be perfect is causing tremendous harm.
+As a parent, navigating the chaos of raising children and practicing the art of living well requires a deep understanding of the harm demanding perfection from our children is causing.
 As a parent, are you directly or indirectly teaching your child/ren the following equation?

 You need to be perfect so you can get into the perfect school where you will earn perfect grades, be the perfect student and then get into the perfect college?

 You will then have the perfect major, perfect internship, and land the perfect job, all the while finding the perfect husband, or wife.

 Doing so will allow your life to be perfect!
 You are the perfect child!